Sandysmile/Capstone/README.md

 4. Drop unuseful features based on my business reserach.

-5. Create Features that won't cause data leakage (beflore splitting)
+5. Create New Features
+   For instance,

-6. Create geo and neighborhood clusters for segment analaysis Create Geoclusters and Neighborhood Clusters to understand the innate features of 311 Calls (why did I do this step before      spliting.
+7. Create geo and neighborhood clusters for segment analaysis Create Geoclusters and Neighborhood Clusters to understand the innate features of 311 Calls (why did I do this step before      spliting.
 My assumation is Geo locations are constant, so are neighborhood clusters0. they are not changes as randomely as
    311 reported cases.